docker/docs/ee/ucp/interlock/usage/service-clusters.md

 keywords: ucp, interlock, load balancing, routing
 ---

-Reconfiguring Interlock's proxy can take a long time (1-2 seconds) per overlay network managed by that proxy.
-In order to scale up to larger number of Docker networks and services routed to by Interlock, you may consider implementing *service clusters*.
+Reconfiguring Interlock's proxy can take 1-2 seconds per overlay network managed by that proxy.
+To scale up to larger number of Docker networks and services routed to by Interlock, you may consider implementing *service clusters*.
 Service clusters are multiple proxy services managed by Interlock (rather than the default single proxy service), each responsible for